Psychology Schools in Washington

 Bellevue, WA 98007

 Student Review: “Dr. Helen Taylor was the head of the psychology department while I was attending Bellevue, and her classes were absolutely wonderful.
-She incorporated such a good balance of visuals, text learning, class discussion, group work, and thought-provoking real world examples for phenomena.
+She incorporated such a good balance of visuals, text learning, class discussion, group work, and thought-provoking real-world examples of phenomena.
 Lots of moving around and seeing many, many different perspectives.
 She would try to get her classes involved on the campus, meaning sometimes she’d cancel a lesson if there was an interesting speaker presenting at our campus.
 Even if the speaker’s talk wasn’t directly related, she would find a way to merge the principles we were learning.
-As another example, one time in our abnormal psychology class she had the students pair up, go out the campus, and act in an odd way.
-Some people walked around backwards, some kids waited for groups to walk by and they would stop and pause like a crazy flash mob.
-Myself and my partner walked around with her leading me on a leash.
+As another example, one time in our abnormal psychology class she had the students pair up, go out to the campus and act in an odd way.
+Some people walked around backward, some kids waited for groups to walk by and they would stop and pause like a crazy flash mob.
+I and my partner walked around with her leading me on a leash.
 Lots of room for creativity, while also proving a lot of good points.
 I tried to get her classes when I could.
 The other psychology teachers I had there weren’t as engaging.” – Student at Bellevue College

-Eastern Washington University at Bellevue
+Eastern Washington University

 University of Washington